shawnlknight/blog/_posts/2015-09-23-breakingUpWithFacebook.markdown

 So don’t worry, I didn’t unfriend you.
 I unfriended Facebook.

 It actually felt really good.
 It was like a weight had been lifted off of me.
-I was spending way too much time on there anyways.
+I was spending way too much time on there anyway.

 Now I just have to be careful not to make the same mistake with Twitter...